Building National Economic Self-Reliance

 part of an overall strategy to enable the country to stand on its own feet.
 It has to be part of an overall strategy to build long-term self-reliance.

-Simply abolishing a country's debt in the short-term, but keeping it chained to the debt-based money
+Simply abolishing a country's debt -- the technicalities of which we explain here -- in the short-term, but keeping it chained to the debt-based money

 system in the long-term, is to keep it enslaved to the global financial system.